JohnnySonTrinh/snake-game/README.md

 - `google.oauth2.service_account`: used for the Google Sheets API credentials
 - `simple_term_menu`: used for including color in the terminal

+### Classes & Functions
+The snake game is developed using a procedural programming approach with a focus on functions.
+Below are the primary functions used in the application.

+**Functions**

+- `update_variables()`
+	- Initializes or resets the game's global variables, including the snake's position, food's position, and the initial direction.

+- `move_snake(snake, direction)`
+	- Moves the snake in the specified direction by adding a new head and removing the tail.

+- `check_food(snake, food)`
+	- Checks if the snake's head has reached the food's position, indicating that the food has been eaten.

+- `get_direction(key, current_direction)`
+	- Changes the snake's direction based on the user's key input, ensuring the snake does not reverse into itself.

+- `generate_food(snake, term)`
+	- Generates a new piece of food at a random location on the terminal that is not occupied by the snake.

+- `draw_snake(snake, term)`
+	- Renders the snake on the terminal, using different colors for the body and the head.

+- `draw_food(food, term)`
+	- Draws the food on the terminal using a specific color.

+- `check_collision_with_wall(head, term)`
+	- Checks if the snake's head has collided with the wall (boundary of the terminal).

+- `check_collision_with_self(head, snake)`
+	- Determines if the snake's head has collided with any part of its body.

+- `game_loop()`
+	- The main game loop that handles key inputs, updates the game state, draws the game elements, and checks for game over conditions.
+It also returns the final score when the game ends.

+**Data Structures**

+- `Point`
+	- A named tuple used to represent a point on the screen, with 'y' and 'x' as its elements.

+- `Snake`
+	- A list of Point objects representing the initial position of the snake.

+- `Food`
+	- A Point object representing the initial position of the food.

+- `Direction`
+	- A named tuple used to represent the direction of movement, with 'y' and 'x' as its elements.

+These functions and data structures work together to create the interactive gameplay of the snake game.
+The game is controlled through the terminal, where the player navigates the snake to eat food while avoiding collisions with the walls or itself.

 ## Testing

 For all testing, please refer to the [TESTING.md](TESTING.md) file.